straider/challenges/LearningPath/2017/EnterpriseContainerisation/OpenShift/Sample Applications/SpringBootHelloWorld/README.md

 oc start-build springboot-helloworld --from-dir=. --follow -n springboot-helloworld
 ```

+**Note**: this will spin up a build POD that will create the Docker image and push it into the internal Docker registry.

 #### Create Application

 ```bash
 oc new-app springboot-helloworld --labels=app=springboot-helloworld -n springboot-helloworld
 ```

 **Note**: this only needs to be done once, for the first time, since an application is created only once (if not deleted).
+It will create a deployment configuration and a service.

 #### Deploy Application

 ```bash
 oc deploy springboot-helloworld -n springboot-helloworld
 ```

+**Note**: this is to done after the first time, when the application is created together with a deployment configuration and a service.

 #### Expose Service with a Route